Dragan Malešević Tapi: Art

 Modern art critics consider Dragan Malešević as a representative leader of hyperrealism and magical realism.
 Some art critics evaluate his painting as eclectic and illusionistic.

 He painted oils on canvas and wood, and his use of techniques such as underpainting was similar to that of the old masters, especially Jan van Eyck and Salvador Dalí.
 As he painted only visible things, very precisely, he preserved the spirit of optimism and the joy of living.
 For some critics this is the specificity of Tapi's style.

 However, his work embraces a much wider spectrum.
-Unlike his paintings, some of these artworks are yet unknown to the wider public, but it is important to note that he was engaged in sculpture in last years of his artistic production.
+Unlike his paintings, some of these artworks are yet unknown to the wider public, but he was engaged in sculpture in last years of his artistic production.
 Tapi's paintings dominate with scenes from everyday life, depicted with almost photographic precision.
 He also painted landscapes, genre compositions, still life, and female nudes.
 Some of his paintings have historical, religious or social motifs, with an admixture of the surreal.

 Certainly, Tapi is one of the most famous and popular Serbian painters, with his paintings reaching staggering several hundreds of thousands of USD and his reproductions being sold worldwide.

 During his life he painted around a hundred paintings, including the most popular; Field of Happiness, Swans, Venezuela, 18th Hole, Garage, Spirit of Tesla, Anna Bach, A Turkey Fight, Rhodesia, Joy of Bankruptcy (on the cover of the compilation "Ima neka tajna veza" for the band Bijelo Dugme), Warm-Cold (on the cover of the compilation "Best of Oliver Mandić"), Žika's band (on the Goran Bregović CD cover "Music for movies"), Bliher, etc.